 Mal didn’t lower his weapon.
 “Wind.
 What dead pile of philosophizing ching-wah tsao duh liou mahng did you learn that from?”

 The assassin shook his head.
 “I didn’t.”
 He took another step and raised his hand and put it gently on the barrel.
 “I learned it from you.”

-Mal glared down the barrel of his pistol, then reluctantly let the weight of the assassin’s hand lower it.
+Mal, glaring, reluctantly let the weight of the assassin’s hand lower his gun.

 Stepping into the

 was like stepping through a portal into the distant past.
 The assassin led them

 down a long, curving, low-ceilinged corridor to a spacious viewing room.